Shaaali/identity-apps/docs/quickstarts/qsg-spa-angular.md

 ---
-sidebar: false
+sidebar: auto
 ---

 # Angular SPA Sample

-This quick start guide will deploy a sample Angular single page application in your local environment and secure it with Asgadeo using OpenID Connect.
+Following this guide your will be able to deploy a sample Angular single page application in your local environment and secure it with Asgadeo using OpenID Connect.

 ::: tip Before you begin